 June 2014

-Introduction: Calcium (Ca) is an integral nutrient in forested ecosystems, as it is used by trees to maintain structural integrity and for physiological functions like stomatal regulation, cell division and more(Green et al 2013).
+Introduction: Calcium (Ca) is an integral nutrient in forested ecosystems, as it is used by trees to maintain structural integrity and for physiological functions, like stomatal regulation and cell division (Green et al 2013).
 The primary input of Ca into a forested ecosystem is through weathering, but in the Anthropocene, humans have manipulated meteorological input largely through sulfur pollution and combustion engine exhausts, causing acid rain (Likens and Borman 124).
-The acid rain causes the Ca to leach at a net loss for the ecosystem, making it a limiting nutrient (Green et al 2013).
+Acid rain causes the Ca to leach from the ecosystem, making it a limiting nutrient (Green et al 2013).
 In order to better understand the effects Ca has on a forested ecosystem, an application of wollastonite (CaSiO3) was added to Watershed 1 (W1) of Hubbard Brook in 1999 to return the concentration of Ca in the soil to pre-industrial levels (Green et al 2013).
 For the following three years, transpiration and primary productivity increased.
 However, after 2002, transpiration decreased to levels lower than prior to 1999.
 While this is not entirely understood, it is likely that the initial three year increase in transpiration after the 1999 CaSi addition at HBEF was caused by a short-term rapid increase in growth, including xylem and root growth, which increases water transport capabilities and thus primary productivity and transpiration.
 However, the long-term effects are stomatal growth and increased efficiency, which would result in the decrease in transpiration after 2002.
-While growth rates were still higher after 2002, rate of transpiration decreased, which leads us to believe that the trees simply became more efficient with water use.
+While growth rates were still higher after 2002, rates of transpiration decreased, which leads us to believe that the trees simply became more efficient with water use.

-In fall 2011, the Multiple Element Limitation in Northern Hardwood Forests (MELNHE) project added wollastonite to 6 plots in its experimental stands in the White Mountains, NH.
-The stands are in Bartlett Experimental Forest (BEF), Jeffers Brook (JB), and Hubbard Brook Experimental Forest (HBEF) and are of varying stand age and soil fertility.
+In fall 2011, the Multiple Element Limitation in Northern Hardwood Forests (MELNHE) project added wollastonite to 6 plots in its experimental stands in the White Mountains of NH.
+Three stands are in Bartlett Experimental Forest (BEF), two stands in Jeffers Brook (JB), and one stand is in Hubbard Brook Experimental Forest (HBEF) and are of varying stand age and soil fertility.
 CaSi03 was added to stands C1 (young), C6 (mid) and C8 (old) of Bartlett, all of which are considered nutrient poor.
 It was added to the old stand at HBEF, which is considered more nutrient rich than Bartlett.
-Wollastonite was added to the mid-aged stand and the old stand of Jeffers Brook, considered the most nutrient rich of the three sites.
-The calcium silicate additions were done to further the research began at HBEF in 1999, to help determine how calcium effects evapotranspiration and productivity in a northern hardwood forest, especially with regards to stand age and nutrient content.
-According to Hamburg et al 2003, calcium availability decreases as stands age, making it a more limiting factor for older stands.
+Wollastonite was also added to the mid-aged stand and the old stand of Jeffers Brook, considered the most nutrient rich of the three sites.
+The calcium silicate additions were done to further the research at HBEF in 1999, to help determine how calcium effects evapotranspiration and productivity in a northern hardwood forest, especially with regards to stand age and nutrient content.
+According to Hamburg et al. (2003), calcium availability decreases as stands age, making it a more limiting factor for older stands.

 Question: Did the one-time application of wollastonite effect the moisture content of the soil at various stand ages and nutrient content?